 An additional procedure in maintaining transmission cooling is to inspect the cooling fans.
 Replace the fan(s) if blades are missing or damaged.

 Hydrostatic Transmission Cooling Fins

 CHECKING/SERVICING

-To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the spark plug
+To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the electric plug on the fuel shut-off solenoid.